ncatlab/nlab-content/pages/17343.md

 1. the composite morphism $X \overset{i_0}{\longrightarrow} Cyl(X) \overset{(i_1)_\ast f}{\longrightarrow} Cyl(f)$ is a cofibration;

-1. $f$ factors through this morphism by a weak equivalence.
+1. $f$ factors through this morphism by a weak equivalence left inverse to an acyclic cofibration

    $$
      f